mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-quotas-limit-range/index.md

 1. Select the **Quotas & Limit Ranges** tab, and then select the **Edit** button.

-    Kommander provides a set of default resources for which you can set Quotas, or you can define Quotas for custom resources.
-We recommended that you set Quotas for CPU and Memory.
-Using Limit Ranges, you can restrict the resource consumption of individual Pods, Containers, and Persistent Volume Claims in the project namespace.
-You can also constrain memory and CPU resources consumed by Pods and Containers, and you can constrain storage resources consumed by Persistent Volume Claims.
+    Kommander provides a set of default resources for which you can set Quotas.
+You can also define Quotas for custom resources.
+We recommend that you set Quotas for CPU and Memory.
+By using Limit Ranges, you can restrict the resource consumption of individual Pods, Containers, and Persistent Volume Claims in the project namespace.
+You can also constrain memory and CPU resources consumed by Pods and Containers, and storage resources consumed by Persistent Volume Claims.

 1. To add a custom quota, scroll to the bottom of the form and select **Add Quota**.